How do you know if your mobile game is performing well? The short answer is—by tracking various mobile game KPIs.

 Naturally, the higher the session count the better, as it means players are engaging with your game more often.

-According to GameAnalytics, the average session count for mobile games in 2021 was 4.7 for the top 25% of games, 3.4 for the median 50% of games, it was 3.7 sessions on average, and for the bottom 25% of games, the session count was 2.6.
+According to GameAnalytics, the average session count for mobile games in 2021 was 5 for the top 25% of games.
+For the median 50% of games, it was 3.7 sessions on average, and for the bottom 25% of games, the session count was 2.6.